 For example, a fleet might pick a certain application, region, or make of truck to gather and analyze data about a limited set of vehicles.
 Once the fleet gets initial results, Russo suggests relying on an industry expert to tell them if the results make sense and to validate their findings.
 Once results have been validated, the fleet can be assured it is collecting the proper data in the proper form and can be comfortable expanding the scope of the project.

-8. Review periodically
+8. Review Strategies Periodically

 During a review, a fleet manager may notice that a certain type of breakdown is occurring more frequently, so stocking levels for parts associated with that repair may need to be changed.
 However, fleets should not have to make wholesale changes to what parts they keep in inventory and how many of each they have unless they make changes in their asset base.